mijp1/castep-docs/docs/tutorials/Coreloss/Coreloss.md

 The above was effectively calculating the probability of an electron being able to be excited into the conduction band, corresponding to that same energy being lost from an X-ray/electron and thus XANES/EELs data.
 However, when calculating that, it was not accounting for the fact that there'd be a core-hole as a result (which naturally will affect energy, DOS and thus probability of occuring): that must be factored in for more realistic results.

 This is done rather simply by specifying the missing electron when describing the potential in the `cell` file.
-If you look at the `hbn.castep` file generated earlier, you may see that the pseudopotential report contains the lines
+If you look at the `cbn.castep` file generated earlier, you may see that the pseudopotential report contains the lines

 ```
 "2|1.2|12|14|16|20:21(qc=8)"